Introduction

 The Geography of 380: Mapping Central Ohio

-Area code 380 is geographically identical to the 614 area code.
-It is centered around Columbus, Ohio’s state capital and largest city.
-This region is a hub of the state’s government, education, business, and culture.
-The 380 designation covers a significant portion of Central Ohio, ensuring connectivity across a diverse range of urban, suburban, and adjacent rural landscapes.
+The 380 area code covers the same territory as the 614 area code, centered around Columbus, Ohio’s state capital and largest city.
+This region is the state’s hub for government, education, and business.
+The 380 designation ensures connectivity across a diverse landscape of urban, suburban, and rural communities.

 Table: Key Counties and Major Cities within the 380 Area Code